soundaryanarayana6/terraform-ci-cd-aws/README.md

 - `backend/` — backend service
 - `.github/workflows/` — CI and CD pipelines

+## Documentation

+- `APPROACH.md` — rationale and design choices (why ECS/Fargate, how CI/CD and monitoring were approached)
+- `CHALLENGES.md` — issues faced and how they were resolved

 ## How to set up and run the infrastructure

 ### Prerequisites

 - AWS CLI installed and configured (`aws configure`)
 - Terraform v1.14.1
-- An AWS account with necessary permissions to create required resources
+- An AWS account with permissions to create VPC, ECS, ALB, RDS, ECR, IAM, CloudWatch, and S3 resources

 ### Terraform inputs